McTurtles5/PLC/README.md

 # Installation

+- Execute the code in ( Downloader.txt ) with your executer
-- Read "How to use" to see the installation
+- Read "How to use" to see more on the installation

 # Usage

 - Use loadstring ( PLC.IY ).
 You dont have do
 - Read "How to use" to see give adimin usage
-- Also don't re-project it as your own (I made this script on github)
+- Give credit if you remix/copy this repository